 GiveCentral LIVE is the perfect platform for this as you can have all your staff members participate on one screen and discuss plans, seamlessly.
 This tool can be used by your partners too, to communicate with donors, sustain existing relationships and create new ones.

 Analyze your fundraising strategies

 Fuel your nonprofit storytelling with testimonies and videos about the cause that you’re helping.
-Communicate with your supporters through emails and newsletters; keep them in the loop.
+Secondly, communicate with your supporters through emails and newsletters. keep them in the loop.
 Although nonprofits are not in the best place, it doesn’t hurt too bad to show an attitude of gratitude via your communication materials.